-Need to watch 'Through the Olive Trees' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or watch the Abbas Kiarostami-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.
+Can’t wait to see 'Through the Olive Trees' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or watch the Abbas Kiarostami-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.

 We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Through the Olive Trees' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Through the Olive Trees' right now, here are some finer points about the CiBy 2000, Kiarostami Foundation, Farabi Cinema drama flick.
+Now, before we get into the various whats and wheres of how you can watch 'Through the Olive Trees' right now, here are some specifics about the CiBy 2000, Kiarostami Foundation, Farabi Cinema drama flick.

-Curious to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "When the actor in a scene for his film Life And Nothing More… has to quit, a film director casts another man for the part.
 However, complications arise since the man and the woman who was cast for the scene know each other."

 'Through the Olive Trees' is currently available to rent, purchase, or stream via subscription on Criterion Channel .